-Secondary Runway - Secondary runway, not primary, to serve as a crosswind runway, to separate general from non-general aviation, or to accommodate existing or forecasted aviation traffic volumes (FAA AC No: 150/5325-4B).
+Secondary Runway - Secondary runway, not primary, may serve as a crosswind runway, to separate general from non-general aviation, or to accommodate existing or forecasted aviation traffic volumes.
+FAA AC No: 150/5325-4B

 Taxilane: A taxiway designed for low speed and precise taxiing.
-Taxilanes are usually, but not always, located outside the movement area, providing access from taxiways (usually an apron taxiway) to aircraft parking positions and other terminal areas (FAA AC 150/3500-13A).
+Taxilanes are usually, but not always, located outside the movement area, providing access from taxiways (usually an apron taxiway) to aircraft parking positions and other terminal areas.
+FAA AC 150/3500-13B.

-Taxiway - A defined path established for the taxiing of aircraft from one part of an airport to another (FAA AC150/5300-13A).
+Taxiway - A defined path established for the taxiing of aircraft from one part of an airport to another.
+FAA AC 150/5300-13B

 Apron (Ramp) - A defined area on an airport intended to accommodate aircraft for purposes of loading or unloading passengers or cargo, refueling, parking, or maintenance.
-(FAA AC No: 120-57A)
+FAA AC 120-57A

-The apron area includes the following components: (AIM and AC 150/5340-1G)
+The apron area includes the following components: Aeronautical Information Manual (AIM) and AC 150/5340-1M

-- (1) Aircraft Parking Positions: Intended for parking aircraft to enplane/deplane passengers, load or unload cargo. - (2) Aircraft Service Area: On or adjacent to an aircraft parking position; intended for use by personnel/ equipment for servicing aircraft and staging of equipment to facilitate loading and unloading of aircraft.

-- (3) Taxilane: Apron areas which provide taxiing aircraft access to and from parking positions. - (4) Vehicle Roadways Markings: Identified rights of way on the apron area designated for service and Aircraft Rescue and Fire Fighting (ARFF) vehicles.
+- Aircraft Parking Positions: Intended for parking aircraft to enplane/deplane passengers, load or unload cargo. - Aircraft Service Area: On or adjacent to an aircraft parking position; intended for use by personnel/ equipment for servicing aircraft and staging of equipment to facilitate loading and unloading of aircraft. - Taxilane: Apron areas which provide taxiing aircraft access to and from parking positions. - Vehicle Roadways Markings: Identified rights of way on the apron area designated for service and Aircraft Rescue and Fire Fighting (ARFF) vehicles.